-Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Inpatient hospital care Inpatient hospital careIncludes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) • Meals including special diets • Regular nursing services • Costs of special care units (such as intensive care or coronary care units) • Drugs and medications • Lab tests • X-rays and other radiology services • Necessary surgical and medical supplies • Use of appliances, such as wheelchairs • Operating and recovery room costs • Physical, occupational, and speech language therapy • Inpatient substance abuse services In-network \$325 copayment each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care. \$0 copayment each day for additional Medicare-covered days 8 to discharge Cost-sharing is applied for each inpatient stay.
+The day before you are discharged is your last inpatient day.Covered services include but are not limited to:• Semi-private room (or a private room if medically necessary)• Meals including special diets • Regular nursing services• Costs of special care units (such as intensive care or coronary care units)• Drugs and medications • Lab tests• X-rays and other radiology services• Necessary surgical and medical supplies• Use of appliances, such as wheelchairs• Operating and recovery room costs • Physical, occupational, and speech language therapy• Inpatient substance abuse services \$0 copayment each day for days 1 - 90 each time you are admitted for Medicare-covered hospital care.
 You are covered for an unlimited number of medically necessary inpatient hospital days.
-Out-of-network \$500 copayment each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care. \$0 copayment each day for days 8 to discharge Cost-sharing is applied for each inpatient stay.
+40% coinsurance each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care. \$0 copayment each day for days 8 to discharge Cost-sharing is applied for each inpatient stay.
 You are covered for an unlimited number of medically necessary inpatient hospital days.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+If the service is not authorized the out-of- network cost sharing • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a will apply. transplant, we will arrange to have your case reviewed by a